-We’re going basic today with this easy drawstring bag tutorial.
-I love simple drawstring bags.
+We’re going basic today as I show you how to make a drawstring bag.
+I love simple drawstring bags!

 They’re a great leftover fabric project, they’re quick to make.
 Best of all, it’s simple straight line sewing, so this is an awesome project for beginners.
 Shoot, you can make them with your kids so they can get their hands used to using a machine.